Book Review: Where The Missing Go

 My Review:

 This one was a page turner.
-Kate was dedicated to finding her missing teenage daughter.
-But her husband moved on with his life.
-He didn’t want to be reminded every day of losing his only child and soon moved in with his girlfriend.
+Kate was dedicated to finding her missing teenage daughter, although her husband moved on with his life.
+He didn’t want to be reminded every day of losing his only child, and soon moved in with his girlfriend.

 The police say she left a note explaining that she’d run away.
 She did not want to be found.
 Case closed.

-Kate worked tirelessly on the internet, looking for clues.
+Kate worked tirelessly online, looking for clues.
 She worked at a call center for the missing.
-Everyone told her to get on with her life as well.
+Everyone told her to get on with her life, too.
 But Kate could not do that.
-She needed to know the truth to have any kind of closure.
+She needed to know the truth to have any closure.

 Your daughter is a runaway.